cxl-micron-reskit/famfs/markdown/fuse-vs-standalone-control.md

 ## Module Loading Policy

-**The CLI never calls `modprobe`.** When V1 is needed and the module is not loaded, the code prints a hint (`"try 'sudo modprobe famfs'"`) and returns an error.
-Module loading is entirely the operator's (or init system's) responsibility.
+By default **the CLI never calls `modprobe`**.
+When V1 is needed and the module is not loaded, the code prints a hint (`"try 'sudo modprobe famfs'"`) and returns an error.
+Module loading is otherwise the operator's (or init system's) responsibility.

+The opt-in `--load-module` / `-L` flag on `famfs mount` and `famfs fsck` calls `famfs_load_module()`, which tries `modprobe famfs` then `modprobe famfsv1`.
+It is applied before the `famfs_module_loaded()` safety guard so that a subsequent V1 mount succeeds without further user intervention.
+The flag is intentionally opt-in to avoid surprising privilege escalation.

 Practical consequence: on a system where both FUSE and V1 are available but the V1 module has not yet been loaded, `famfs_select_mode()` returns `FAMFS_FUSE` (since V1 symbols won't be in `/proc/kallsyms` for an unloaded module).
-Setting `FAMFS_MODE=v1` when the module is not loaded will cause `famfs_dummy_mount_v1()` to fail with a clear error and a `modprobe` hint.
+Setting `FAMFS_MODE=v1` when the module is not loaded will cause `famfs_dummy_mount_v1()` to fail with a clear error and a `modprobe` hint — unless `--load-module` was also given.

 ---